OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V1.2.10 =
+* Fixed a bug where audio files were getting attached to stories without the proper profiles, leading to push errors

 = V1.2.9 =
 * `npr_cds_show_message()` only echoes in admin dashboard
 * Promo cards without valid `webPages` array are ignored